franciscofrade870/SQL/README.md

 <img src="SQL.png">

-Now the question then becomes what do we change the single quote into to really get information out of this.
+Now the question then becomes to what do we change the single quote into, to really get information out of this.